 Apprentices are actual full-time Oberg employees and are responsible for attending the required classes, satisfying all on-the-job training goals and putting forth every effort to learn the skills needed for their job.
 Apprentices receive competitive starting wages and valuable benefits, including healthcare and retirement plans, and have the opportunity to receive pay increases every six months by making satisfactory progress working at their job.
-They can also make premium pay with overtime (50-hour work week).
-Oberg provides the materials, knowledge, training, facilities, and equipment to help you be successful and best of all, you can graduate with no student debt.
-Tuition reimbursement is also available for apprentices seeking to take their education further.
+They can also make premium pay with overtime.
+Oberg provides the materials, knowledge, training, facilities, and equipment to help you be successful and, best of all, you can graduate with no student debt.

-Approximately 50% of all PA-based Oberg employees have graduated through the apprentice program with opportunities in all areas of the organization.
-Even Oberg’s current CEO joined the company as an apprentice.
+Hundreds of PA-based Oberg employees have graduated through the apprentice program to pursue high-paying opportunities in all areas of the organization.

 Here’s How to Get Started: